Ava Max: 2018–2021: International breakthrough and Heaven & Hell

 Max released the song "My Way" on April 20, 2018, which peaked at number 38 on the Romanian Airplay 100 chart.
 On May 11, 2018, "Slippin", a collaboration with American musician Gashi, was released.
 On June 8, 2018, Max was featured on the song "Into Your Arms" by American rapper Witt Lowry.
 A month later, "Salt" was sent to SoundCloud.
 On August 13, 2018, she released "Not Your Barbie Girl" as a promotional single.

 "Sweet but Psycho" was released on August 17, 2018.
-The song became Max's commercial breakthrough, reaching number 1 in more than 22 countries including Germany, Switzerland, Austria, Norway, Sweden, New Zealand, and the United Kingdom, where it stayed at number 1 for four consecutive weeks.
-In January 2019, the song reached the top of the Billboard Dance Club Songs chart, and later peaked at number 10 on the Billboard Hot 100.
+The song became Max's commercial breakthrough, reaching number one in more than 22 countries including Germany, Switzerland, Austria, Norway, Sweden, New Zealand, and the United Kingdom, where it stayed at number one for four consecutive weeks.
+In January 2019, the song reached the top of the Billboard Dance Club Songs chart and later peaked at number 10 on the Billboard Hot 100.
+Since its release, "Sweet But Psycho" has gone platinum four times in the US and been streamed more than 2 billion times globally.
 Max was featured on the Vice and Jason Derulo song "Make Up" on October 23, 2018, and appeared on David Guetta's 2018 studio album 7 on the track "Let It Be Me".

-On March 7, 2019, she released the follow-up single "So Am I", which reached the top 10 in Poland, Norway, Finland and the Netherlands.
+On March 7, 2019, she released the follow-up single "So Am I", which reached the top 10 in Poland, Norway, Finland, and the Netherlands.
 A remix of the song was released on July 3, 2019, featuring South Korean boy band NCT 127.
 The songs "Blood, Sweat & Tears" and "Freaking Me Out" were released as promotional singles in July 2019.
-On August 7, 2019, Max was featured on the song "Slow Dance" by American singer-songwriter AJ Mitchell, and released "Torn" as a single on August 19, 2019.
+Max was featured on the song "Slow Dance" by American singer-songwriter AJ Mitchell August 7, 2019, and released "Torn" as a single on August 19, 2019.
 On September 4, 2019, she entered a joint co-publishing deal with Warner Chappell Music and Artist Publishing Group.
 On October 31, 2019, she released a music video for "Freaking Me Out" as a Halloween special.
 Max won Best Push Act at the 2019 MTV Europe Music Awards.
-On November 6, 2019, a duet called "Tabú" between Max and Pablo Alborán was released.
+On November 6, 2019, Max and Pablo Alborán released a duet called "Tabú".
 Max performed at the Jingle Bell Ball on December 7, 2019.
 The previously released song "Salt" was sent to digital streaming platforms on December 12, 2019.
 She collaborated with Norwegian DJ and record producer Alan Walker on the song "Alone, Pt.
 II", released on December 27, 2019.
 "On Somebody" was released as a promotional single on December 30, 2019.